 Your metabolism is as unique as your personality.
 Everyone metabolizes fat, carbohydrates, and protein in different ways.
 These calorie calculators are nice for getting a general idea for what your caloric intake should be, but they shouldn’t be the last word on the subject.

-In order to calculate how many calories you should eat, you need a little bit of information first.
+In order to calculate your calorie intake, you need a little bit of information first.
 What you don’t need is your height or age.
 What you do need is an understanding of how many calories you burn, and what you’re trying to accomplish.
 Are you trying to lose weight?
 How much do you want to lose?
 Maybe you’d like to gain weight.
 Set yourself a goal first, but set realistic, sustainable ones.